ethereumjs/ethereumjs-monorepo/README.md

 var tx = new Account(raw);
 ```

-Or lastly an `Object` containing the Properties of the transaction
+Or lastly an `Object` containing the Properties of the account

 ```javascript
 var raw = {